 Hormones are naturally produced substances in the body that tell some cells and tissues how to behave and grow.
 Hormone therapy (also called endocrine therapy) aims to stop or slow the growth of certain types of cancer that use hormones to grow.
-These include breast, prostate and thyroid cancers.
+These include breast, prostate, some gynaecological and thyroid cancers.

 Types of hormone therapy